YMCA: United States

 In the United States, YMCA is more commonly known as 'The Y', with national headquarters in Chicago.
-It has 800 separate organisational entities affiliated to its national office, based in 2,700 branch locations, working with 21 million people, to "strengthen communities through youth development, healthy living and social responsibility."
+It has 800 separate organizational entities affiliated to its national office, based in 2,700 branch locations, working with 21 million people, to "strengthen communities through youth development, healthy living and social responsibility."
 It has about 19,000 staff and 600,000 volunteers.

 Major programs include after-school activities, day care, youth work and physical fitness.
 A large number of locations have gyms, weight rooms, swimming pools, and sports courts.

 The first YMCA in the United States opened on 29 December 1851, in Boston, Massachusetts.
 It was founded in 1851 by Captain Thomas Valentine Sullivan (1800–59), an American seaman and missionary.
 In 1853 the Reverend Anthony Bowen founded the first YMCA for Colored Men in Washington, D.C.
 The renamed Anthony Bowen YMCA is still serving the U Street area of Washington.
 It became a part of YMCA of the city of Washington in 1947.
 Through the middle part of the 20th century it was associated with covert homosexual subculture, with the athletic facilities providing a refuge and cover for closeted individuals.

 YMCAs in the USA are one of the largest charitable nonprofits in the US, by public donations received, as listed by Forbes magazine.
 YMCA in the USA is one of the many organizations that espouses muscular Christianity.

 Its national archives are located at the Kautz Family YMCA, at University of Minnesota Libraries Department of Archives and Special Collections.
 More digitally accessible archival information can be found at the Texas Christian University (TCU) Digital Repository.